 \section{Introduction}

-Recent advancements in the field of medical imaging lead to a high-resolution and informative description of human cancer.
-The Artificial Intelligence (AI) image processing algorithms, such as deep learning, have been developed to extract information from medical images and attained comparable achievements with human experts \citep{havaei2017brain,levine2019rise,wang2019pathology}.
-These AI algorithms also enable efficient medical image segmentation, which classifies image patches into categories such as tumors and normal regions.
-With such developments, medical images have a significant influence on medical decision making.
+Recent advancements in the field of medical imaging have led to a high-resolution and informative description of human cancer.
+Artificial Intelligence (AI) image processing algorithms, such as deep learning, have been developed to extract information from medical images and have attained comparable achievements with human experts \citep{havaei2017brain,levine2019rise,wang2019pathology}.
+These AI algorithms also have enabled efficient medical image segmentation, classifying image patches into categories such as tumor and normal regions.
+With such developments, medical images have a significant influence on medical decision-making.
 Radiomics has been developed for decision support by extracting quantitative features of images and providing data for further analyses \citep{gillies2016radiomics,rizzo2018radiomics}.
-The two of the most common types of features of tumors are texture and shape \citep{bianconi2018}.
+The two most common types of radiomic features are texture and shape \citep{bianconi2018}.
 The textural features summarize the area, kurtosis, entropy, and correlation computed from pixel intensity and the gray-level co-occurrence matrix \citep{Haralick1973}.
 The shape features mainly focus on the boundaries of segmented tumor regions and quantify their roughness or irregularities \citep{Bharath2018,bru2008fractal,kilday1993classifying,bookstein1997morphometric, zhang2020bayesian,crawford2019}.
-However, the existing features provide only a limited explanations about the tumor shape in that detailed local patterns such as a relationship, distribution, and connectivity between tumor and normal regions are not summarized.
+However, the existing features provide limited explanations about the tumor shape so that detailed local patterns such as a relationship, distribution, and connectivity between tumor and normal regions are not summarized.
 Also, the features developed to deal with radiographic images could be inadequate in high-resolution pathology images \citep{Madabhushi2016ImageAA,zhang2020bayesian}.
-In this paper, we propose using topological features computed by persistent homology to quantify various aspects of tumor shape features in the AI-segmented medical images.
+In this paper, we propose topological features computed by persistent homology to quantify various aspects of tumor shape features in AI-segmented medical images.